 Here are some tools you should use to make the most of the Internet during your job search:

-- Company websites can help you learn more about businesses or organizations.
-A company’s webssite is the first place you should go to research an employer.
-The quality and amount of information will vary widely.
-You may often find vision and mission statements, a history of the organization, names of key employers and supervisors, business plans, and job postings.
+Company websites can help you learn more about businesses or organizations.
+A company’s website is the first place you should go to research an employer.
+The quality and amount of information on sites vary widely.
+You will often find vision and mission statements, a history of the organization, names of key leaders and supervisors, business goals, and job postings.
 Learn more about how to research employers.

-- Job boards or job banks are the most common tool used to search for jobs on the Internet.
+Job boards or job banks are the most common tool used to search for jobs on the Internet.
 Most let you search by keywords to find jobs.
 Many let you search by location, field, industry, or job title.
 However, don't spend hours browsing job boards for openings.
 Your chances of finding a position listed on a job board are slim.
-Learn how to post your resume online.
+Use the Job Finder to access four national websites that are updated daily, and learn how to post your resume online.

-- Association websites have information on trends, volunteer or professional development opportunities, best practices, industry news, and a job board.
+Association websites have information on trends, volunteer or professional development opportunities, best practices, industry news, and a job board.
 Almost every industry has an association.
 You may need to be a member access to their content.
 Most charge annual fees.
 Some may have six-month memberships to give you time to see how useful the site is for your job search.
+Find professional associations.

 Search engines are the main tool to finding information online.
 They search for keywords you enter and create a list of websites based on them.
 You can use this to track down jobs and learn more about companies.
 Google, Bing, and Yahoo are examples of popular search engines.